almasmoot/Project00/README.md

 other sections of the special project exercises, and a lot of work on the key terms, providing definitions,t identifications, and examples, as well as some test questions.
 The key terms section was my favorite part of the project as I feel it taught me a lot about the important basic knowledge required for sets and logic.

+Alma Smoot Project Summary:
+I looked over and tried to do some fixes with the exercises.
+I found out that tables don't play nice with trailing or leading whitespace.
+I did a lot of work on key terms and making things look nice on github.
+I have taken a look at a lot of the elisp code done and made sure that I understood what it did with PVP.
+I thouroughly enjoyed the definitions, especially the symbols as they are now being used in my differential equations class.